Updated: Feb 8

 Replenish mulch in the flower bed

-It is highly recommended to use a lease agreement prepared by a landlord-tenant attorney and know your lease agreement well.
+It is highly recommended to use a lease agreement prepared by a landlord-tenant attorney and know your lease agreement well, and if you are a property management company managing properties on behalf of an owner, you are required to use what is known as the FAR-BAR lease or an attorney-prepared lease agreement.

 Did the Tenant Pay All Fees